Yosemite Slough Neighborhood Adaptation Plan

 Outreach Strategy Overview

 The Yosemite Slough Neighborhood Adaptation Plan will identify and plan to address community needs related to sea level rise at Yosemite Slough and in Bayview Hunters Point.
 To achieve this, the Project Team will engage with community members and local businesses to promote the community’s participation in local planning and decision-making.
-SF Planning is partnering with En2Action and BAYCAT to conduct engagement activities.
-They are trusted Bayview-based organizations dedicated to lifting community voices, particularly those of youth and black, brown, and other vulnerable populations.
+SF Planning is partnering with numerous trusted Bayview-based organizations dedicated to lifting community voices, particularly those of youth, American Indian, Black, and other communities of color.

 Community Ambassadors